Kahlil Carter: Canadian football

-Went to training camp with the Toronto Argonauts replacing Jordan Younger at boundary corner recording 3 tkls 1 pbu and 1 ints in preseason game versus Montreal.
-Signed by Orlando Predators of the AFL.
-Played in AFL playoff game on three days notice.
-Recorded 6 tkls 1 pass break up, 1 forced fumble, 1 interception despite loss.
-Signed by Montreal in July.
-Played in four regular season games recording 7 tkls, 2 ints 1 def. td (50 yds.) and 5 pass break ups.
-East Final versus Edmonton 5 tkls 4 pass break ups, 2008 Grey Cup game high 8 tkls, good for 3rd all time in Grey Cup history.
+In 2008, Carter entered training camp with the Toronto Argonauts replacing Jordan Younger at boundary corner recording 3 tackles, 1 pass break up and 1 interception in the preseason game versus Montreal.
+Carter was released by the Argonauts after training camp & signed with the Montreal Alouettes in July.
+In four regular season games, Carter recorded 7 tackles, 2 interceptions & 1 defensive touchdown (50 yds.) and 5 pass break ups.
+In the East Final versus Edmonton, Carter recorded 5 tackles & 4 pass break ups.
+In the 96th Grey Cup, Carter recorded a game high 8 tackles which was the 3rd most tackles in a game in Grey Cup history.